abdulfatir/abdulfatir.github.io/_posts/2020-12-24-Gradient-Flows.md

 </script>
 ------------------
 <span style="font-size: 80%; color: gray;">
-**Note**: This article is a gentle (?) introduction to the concept of gradient flows in the Wasserstein space.
-The target audience are researchers working in the area of machine learning and not mathematicians (Forgive my non-rigorous soul, father!).
+**Note**: This article is a gentle introduction to the concept of gradient flows in the Wasserstein space.
+The target audience are researchers working in the area of machine learning, not mathematicians (Forgive my non-rigorous soul, father!).
 The "flow" of arguments in this article follows the excellent [overview of gradient flows](https://arxiv.org/abs/1609.03890) by [Filippo Santambrogio](http://math.univ-lyon1.fr/~santambrogio/) and [this lecture](https://www.youtube.com/watch?v=zzGBxAqJV0Q) by [Brittany Hamfeldt](https://web.njit.edu/~bdfroese/).
 </span>

 ------------------